Monte Carlo Sampling Distribution of Indirect Effect Centrality Over a Specific Time Interval or a Range of Time Intervals

 Logical.
 If

-, the function generates a new drift matrix \(\boldsymbol{\Phi}\) and runs the test recursively until the test returnsTRUE
+test_phi = TRUE, the function tests the stability of the generated drift matrix \(\boldsymbol{\Phi}\).
+If the test returnsFALSE, the function generates a new drift matrix \(\boldsymbol{\Phi}\) and runs the test recursively until the test returnsTRUE.- ncores

 Positive integer.
 Number of cores to use.
 If